ldiaz16/Network-Project/DEPLOYMENT.md

 `scripts/check_asm_quality.py` is CI-friendly: it prints alerts for each airline and exits with status 1 when `--fail-on-alert` is present.
 Run the command after generating fresh ASM summaries in your pipeline to stop regressions before they ship.

-With both services online, the frontend will call `GET /api/airlines` for autocomplete and `POST /api/run` for the full analysis pipeline.
+With both services online, the frontend will call `GET /api/airlines` for autocomplete and `POST /api/analysis` (plus `POST /api/alliance` for carrier-group views) for the full analysis pipeline.